Pipil people: Pipil Archaeology

-Pipil resistance
+Pipil political resistance

-In 1881 there were several small rebellions launched, after the Salvadorean government passed a decree that abolished the ejido system and the tieras comunales.
-The communal common lands where Pipil continued to farm their crops and pay tribute to the government.
+In 1881 there were several small rebellions launched, after the Salvadorean government passed a decree that abolished the ejido system and the tieras comunales, communal common lands where Pipil continued to farm their crops and pay tribute to the government.
 This effectively placed all Pipil people in poverty as they could no longer farm.

 La Matanza: In 1932 the Pipil and communists (mostly Salvadorean peasants wanting land reform) started a rebellion against the Salvadorean government and their well-trained and armed army.
-The government responded with the indiscriminate massacre of a conservative 30,000 Indigenous people over the course of a few days.
-Peasants were rounded up arms tied behind their back and shot.
-U.S. Historian Thomas Andeson who studied the Massace wrote "The extermination was so great that they could not be buried fast enough, and a great stench of rotting flesh permeated the air of Western El Salvador."
+The government responded with the indiscriminate massacre of a conservatively estimated 30,000 indigenous people over the course of a few days.
+Peasants were rounded up, arms tied behind their back, and shot.
+According to U.S. historian of the massacre Thomas Anderson, "The extermination was so great that they could not be buried fast enough, and a great stench of rotting flesh permeated the air of Western El Salvador."

 Today the Pipil people still continue to resist oppression by spreading their culture and continuing traditional practices.

-Modern Nahua Culture
+Modern Nahua culture

 Popular accounts of the Nahua have had a strong influence on the national oral histories of El Salvador, with a large portion of the population claiming ancestry from the Pipil and other groups.
 Some 86% of today's Salvadorans self-report as Mestizos (people of mixed Amerindian and European descent).
-A small percentage (estimated by the government at 1 percent, by UNESCO at 2 percent, and by scholars at between 2 and 4 percent) is of solely or nearly solely Indigenous ancestry, although the numbers are disputed for political reasons.
+A small percentage (estimated by the government at 1 percent, by UNESCO at 2 percent, and by scholars at between 2 and 4 percent) is of solely or nearly solely indigenous ancestry, although the numbers are disputed for political reasons.
 There are still Natives who speak Nawat (Nahuat) and follow traditional ways of life.
-They live mainly in the southwest part of the country in small villages, but numerous self-identified Indigenous populations live in other areas, such as the Nonualcos south of the capital and the Lenca in the east.
+They live mainly in the southwest part of the country in small villages, but numerous self-identified indigenous populations live in other areas, such as the Nonualcos south of the capital and the Lenca in the east.

 Remaining self-identified Salvadorian native cultures other than the Pipil include the Lenca, Pokoman, Chorti, and Ulva peoples.
 The Pipil, however, are descendants of the central Mexican peoples who would form the Aztecs, making them unique in cultural history to other native peoples currently situated in El Salvador.
 The Pipil remain the only substantial population of central Mexican-originating peoples in El Salvador.